How much does mileage affect car value?

 880,000

-As a general rule, for every 20,000 miles added to your total, you can assume around 20% to be taken off your car’s overall value.
+As a general rule, increases in mileage lead to depreciation in value.
+For every 20,000 miles added to your total mileage, you can assume around 20% to be taken off your car’s overall market value as buyers perceive these vehicles as having more wear-and-tear.
+This rate of depreciation can be even higher for older vehicles with significant mileage.

 Is high mileage always bad?